 Neighborhood Joint: Spuyten Duyvil

 Summer comes early and stays late at the sprawling garden of Spuyten Duyvil, a specialty microbrew bar specializing in obscure Belgian beer that has weathered the storm of rising rents and greedy landlords to become a Williamsburg standby.
 Even during busy times, you should be able to scope out a shady spot at a wrought-iron patio table, though you’ll have to fetch your own drinks.
 Insider tip: Order multiple rounds if you plan on staying awhile; the bar is almost always packed.
 Also: the No Smoking signs in the garden are routinely ignored.—E.K.

 Spuyten Duyvil, 359 Metropolitan Ave, Williamsburg; the garden is open from 5pm-11:30 pm daily.

 There is something transformative about having a drink on a boat.
 It’s the fastest way we know of to get into the summer swing.
-In the case of Pilot, which opened last year, the wooden schooner rocks pleasantly with each wave, making it easy to believe you’ve set sail from the daily grind.
-It just sailed back to its East River home this week; expect its opening by Memorial Day weekend.
+In the case of Pilot, which opened in 2017, the wooden schooner rocks pleasantly with each wave, making it easy to believe you’ve set sail from the daily grind.
+It’s back in its East River home and open for the season; you can make a reservation here.